Racetrack Valley Road is a fairly well maintained dirt track

-Racetrack Valley Road is an amazing drive in the desolate northern section of Death Valley National Park, in California, USA.
-The road is pretty much suitable for all vehicles.
-Flat tires are common on this road so be sure your full-sized spare is inflated, all parts of your jack are on hand and tire tread is good.
+Racetrack Valley Road is the name of an amazing drive located in the desolate northern section of Death Valley National Park, in California, USA.
+Good tires, 4x4 and high clearance are usually required.
 It’s one of the challenging Backcountry roads in the Death Valley National Park.